 - Dr. Gabriela Schlau-Cohen receives ACS PHYS Division Postdoc Award!

 - Our open-source matlab code for analyzing 3D positions of single molecules with the double-helix point spread function microscope (easy-DHPSF) is now live on google code!

-- W. E. Moerner selected to receive an Alumni Achievement Award from the School of Engineering and Applied Science at Washington University in April 2013.
+- W. E. Moerner received an Engineering Alumni Achievement Award from the School of Engineering and Applied Science at Washington University in April 2013.
+Video Feature.
+Acceptance Speech.

 - Our recent DH-PSF dipole orientation/correction of mislocalization study was described in the January 2013 "Research Highlights: Methods in Brief" section of Nature Methods!

 - Our recent STED imaging of a centriolar protein article remained at the top of the "Articles Accessed Most Frequently" list in Biophysical Journal for over a month!

 - Our recent single-molecule super-resolution imaging in bacteria by turnover activated localizaiton microscopy (TALM) was highlighted on the Chemical Science blog in October! twice!